dnzengou/tokenlab/African-Token-Lab_whitepaper.md

 # About Africa Token Lab

-## What do we want to achieve
+## What we want to achieve
 <ul>
-<li>Our Mission is to shift our current way of doing things to an incentives-based model
+<li>Our Mission is to shift the way of doing things to an incentives-based model
 </li>
 <li>Objective: Tokenize the economy
 </li>